 - Network administrators

-To support the students in their daily lifes at the halls of residence the Studentenwerk offers important rules as well as a hall of residence dictionary here.
+To support the students in their daily lives at their hall of residence, the Student Union has put together important rules as well as a hall of residence dictionary here.